-- 640. Ministers are required to have due regard to the United Nations Convention on the Rights of the Child when exercising any of their functions. - 641.
-The Children's Rights Impact Assessment (CRIA) considers the effect of the Senedd Cymru (Member and Elections) Bill on children in Wales and their rights under the United Nations Convention on the Rights of the Child (UNCRC). - 642.
+- 673. Ministers are required to have due regard to the United Nations Convention on the Rights of the Child when exercising any of their functions. - 674.
+The Children's Rights Impact Assessment (CRIA) considers the effect of the Senedd Cymru (Member and Elections) Bill on children in Wales and their rights under the United Nations Convention on the Rights of the Child (UNCRC). - 675.
 The UNCRC is an international human rights treaty that applies to all children and young people up to the age of 18.
-It was ratified by the UK in December 1991 and came into force in the UK in January 1992. - 643.
-The Welsh Government adopted the Convention as the basis for policy-making for children and young people in Wales in 2004.
-Children's rights in Wales are further protected by the Rights of Children and Young Persons (Wales) Measure 2011, which requires Welsh Ministers to have due regard to the substantive rights and obligations within the UNCRC and its optional protocols.
+It was ratified by the UK in December 1991 and came into force in the UK in January 1992. - 676.
+The Welsh Government adopted the Convention as the basis for policymaking for children and young people in Wales in 2004.
+Children's rights in Wales are further protected by the Rights of Children and Young Persons (Wales) Measure 2011, which requires Welsh Ministers to have due regard to the substantive rights and obligations within the UNCRC and its optional protocols. - 677.
+CRIAs are a key mechanism for implementing the UNCRC.
+The Welsh Government has committed to undertaking them as a means of ensuring that due regard is given to children's rights when introducing legislation or exercising Ministerial functions.

-- 644. CRIAs are a key mechanism for implementing the UNCRC.
-The Welsh Government has committed to undertaking them as a means of ensuring that due regard is given to children's rights when introducing legislation or exercising Ministerial functions. - 645.
-In preparing the Bill, consideration was given to whether children and particular groups of children may be affected.
-This has informed the analysis of how the Bill impacts on the Articles of the Convention. - 646.
-The Assessment sets out that the overall impact on Children's Rights is not significant, and is generally positive. - 647.
+- 678. In preparing the Bill, consideration was given to whether children and particular groups of children may be affected.
+This has informed the analysis of how the Bill impacts on the Articles of the Convention. - 679.
+The Assessment sets out that the overall impact on Children's Rights is not significant, and is generally positive. - 680.
 In reaching this conclusion, the Assessment noted that the Senedd Commission's 2018 consultation, Creating a Parliament for Wales had previously asked for views on the Expert Panel's recommendations (including changes to the Senedd's size, electoral and operational arrangements).
 No concerns were raised specifically in relation to children and young people.
-This consultation was informed by a variety of methods, including the publication of an Easy Read consultation document and response form, as well as workshops and focus groups with over 400 young people (albeit such workshops were primarily focussed on the lowering of the voting age in Senedd elections, which was also recommended by the expert panel, and has since been implemented). - 648.
-In broad terms, the Assessment considers that changes to the Senedd's size will positively impact on all children, in terms of their representation by Members of the Senedd, and their opportunity to directly participate in the work of the Senedd, through public petitions, engagement with committee inquiries, etc.
+This consultation was informed by a variety of methods, including the publication of an Easy Read consultation document and response form, as well as workshops and focus groups with over 400 young people (albeit such workshops were primarily focussed on the lowering of the voting age in Senedd elections, which was also recommended by the expert panel, and has since been implemented). - 681.
+In broad terms, the Assessment considers that changes to the Senedd's size will positively impact on all children, in terms of their representation by Members of the Senedd, and their opportunity to directly participate in the work of the Senedd, through public petitions, engagement with committee inquiries, etc. - 682.
+The Bill is relevant to a number of articles within the UNCRC.
+The most relevant articles that have been identified are articles 2, 12 and 13 and 17, which refer to respect for the views of the child, freedom of expression and access to information.
+It also raises some issues in relation to article 14, which refers to freedom of thought, belief and religion, and article 30, which relates to children from minority or indigenous groups.

-&lt;sup>148 Senedd Commission, Creating a Parliament for Wales: Consultation report, October 2018.
+&lt;sup>154 Senedd Commission, Creating a Parliament for Wales: Consultation report, October 2018.